mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Settings/Users.md

 # Users

 As an Admin you can create new users to the Platform.
-This process is described in chapter Users and Roles [link].
+This process is described in chapter Users and [Roles](../../Getting Started/Users and Roles.md).

 <!-- theme: warning -->
 >💡 **Remember**, the option of adding new users is available for Admins only.